 To combat the toxins floating about in the air, you gotta arm your body with the best defence available: nutritious food.

-Load up on fruits and vegetables rich in antioxidants, vitamins, minerals and fibres.
+Load up on fruits and vegetables rich in antioxidants, vitamins,

 Looking for an excuse to take that much-needed vacation?